Gerhard-Vienna/Pico-LibModbus/README.md

 libmodbus/src/modbus-pico-tcp-private.h
 ```
 Copy `wifi.h.example` as `wifi.h` to your project directory and enter SSID and password.
 Modify the IP and LAN-settings as required by your project.
 Do not forget to create your `lwipopts.h` file or copy `lwipopts_mbus_common.h` as `lwipopts.h` to your project directory.
+Make sure`MEMP_NUM_TCP_PCB` in `lwipopts.h` is set at least to `MAX_PEERS + 1`!

 Use `examples/CMakeLists.txt` as guideline for your `CMakeLists.txt`.
 Make sure you add your project directory to the `target_include_directories`  directive so that `lwipopts.h` will be found.
 Also add `PICO_W` to the `target_compile_definitions`.

 **Configure Pico-LibModbus**
-The maximum number of clients that can connect to a server is defined by the constant “MAX_PEERS” in the file `modbus-pico-tcp.h`.
+The maximum number of clients that can connect to a server is defined by the constant `MAX_PEERS` in the file `modbus-pico-tcp.h`.
 The default value is 4.
+Make sure that `MEMP_NUM_TCP_PCB` in `lwipopts.h` is set at least to `MAX_PEERS + 1`!

-The time period after which a server will disconnect from an idle client is defined by the constant “CLIENT_TIMEOUT” in the `LibModbus modbus-pico-tcp.h` file.
+The time period after which a server will disconnect from an idle client is defined by the constant 'CLIENT_TIMEOUT' in the `LibModbus modbus-pico-tcp.h` file.
 The default value is 10 minutes.
 Note that this value must be given in seconds.

 **Naming of the ModBus-Registres in LibModbus**